Eli Roth: 1991–2001: Early work and Cabin Fever

-Hostel
+2005–2007: Hostel films and Thanksgiving

 In 2005, Roth's second feature, Hostel, was made for just over $4 million.
 It opened No. 1 at the box office in January 2006, taking in $20 million its first weekend.
 The film went on to gross $80 million worldwide in box office, and more than $180 million on DVD.
 Although the story is set in Slovakia, all the exteriors were shot in the Czech Republic.
 In the film, three friends are lured to visit a hostel where they think their sexual fantasies will come true.
 Instead, they fall into the clutches of an international syndicate that provides first-hand torture and killing experiences for rich, sadistic tourists.
 The film was rated No. 1 on Bravo TV's 30 Even Scarier Movie Moments, and Empire Magazine readers voted Hostel the Best Horror Film of 2007.

 Roth reportedly turned down studio directing jobs to make Hostel.
 He took a directing salary of only $10,000 to keep the budget as low as possible, so there would be no limits set on its violence.
 In January 2006, film critic David Edelstein in New York magazine credited Roth with creating the horror subgenre "torture porn", or "gorno", using excessive violence to excite audiences like a sexual act.

-Thanksgiving

 In 2007, Roth directed and narrated the faux trailer segment Thanksgiving for Grindhouse and appeared in Death Proof, Tarantino's segment of the film.
 Roth and co-writer Jeff Rendell won a 2007 Spike TV Scream Award for best "screamplay" for their work in Grindhouse, sharing the honor with Tarantino, Robert Rodriguez, Rob Zombie, and Edgar Wright.
 In January 2023, it was announced Roth is developing a feature-length film version of Thanksgiving.

-Hostel: Part II

 Hostel: Part II opened in sixth place in June 2007, with $8.2 million; it went on to gross $17.6 million in US theaters.
 The film, which cost $10.2 million, earned $35 million in theaters worldwide and $50 million on DVD and pay television.
 Lionsgate attributed the lower grosses to the summer release, opposite blockbusters such as Shrek the Third, Pirates of the Caribbean: At World's End, and Ocean's Thirteen, as well as the film's workprint having been leaked online before its release.
 Close to two million illegal workprint downloads were tracked the day Hostel 2 opened.

-Hostel: Part II was nominated for six Spike TV Scream Awards, including best horror film and best director.
-It was on Entertainment Weeklys list of the 20 best horror films of the past 20 years.

-Endangered Species

-In 2009, while acting in Inglourious Basterds, Roth said that he would soon begin his next film, Endangered Species.

-In a 2013 interview with The Guardian, Roth indicated that he had suspended work on Endangered Species to focus on 2013's The Green Inferno.